labdao/protein-engineering/README.md

 ## Technology
 The tools we plan to develop cover a series of steps:

-1. identify target cell state from multiple public sources
+1. identify datasets including gene expression information for senescent cells.
+2.
     1. senescence: decide criteria (upregulated in specific senescent settings or more universal?)
         1. Compile available datasets of different triggers of senescence  → a list of PMID - Corina
             1. papers